 A long time ago everyone created their own websites.
-Then they had to update it, maintain it and patch the security for it.
+They then had to update it, maintain it and patch the security for it.
 After a while hosting companies who provided the core technology started offering these services to their regular customers, and thus the market of serviced websites was born.

-Today this has progressed to SaaS websites like WIX and Shopify, such that now users can focus on uploading the items they want to sell and connecting this with their bank account.
+Today, this has progressed to SaaS websites like WIX and Shopify, which now allow users to focus on uploading the items they want to sell and connecting this with their bank account.
 They are no longer worried if their website renders properly on one browser or another, or if a particular worm will attack their site.

 It’s hard to find someone that doesn’t want to a quality product at a cheaper price.
 When it comes to running a marketplace, having a reliable and efficient infrastructure is fundamental.
 There are countless of reasons why people should start an online marketplace, and once it has started transacting there’s a high chance it’ll be successful too.
 For one, it’s a prime time for the world’s tech innovators to test their ideas and technology is helping create markets for various products.

 Millennials are leading the trend with their increased openness to try unique and funky sites.
 Often these markets are more efficient than traditional avenues and hence allow for a healthy margin thus helping the new marketplace to flourish.
 But a great business idea will go stale without proper execution.
 It’s probably worth noting that many startups fail, with one of the main reasons being that they run out of cash before building up enough momentum.

 So it’s important to be diligent about strategic spending, startups should be conscious of spending less so they maintain their longevity.
 That’s when using a Software as a Service model (SaaS) can be lifesaving for entrepreneurs who don’t have a lot of money but still want to have a top quality online platform to run their marketplace.